Police investigating Oshawa swarming attack advocates say may have been hate-motivated

 Several mosques in Clarington were recently vandalized, while anti-Muslim graffiti appeared recently in Whitby, Khamissa said.

-Durham police confirmed "all motives," including the possibility that the swarming was motivated by hate, are being considered in their investigation.
+She reiterated that police are considering "all motives," including the possibility that the swarming was motivated by hate, in their investigation.
 The service's hate crime unit is assisting the primary investigators, according to the news release.

 Police added they are aware that video of the attack is circulating online, but cautioned that the Youth Criminal Justice Act prohibits publishing any information that would identify a young person accused of a crime.